Home » Our Traditions » The Nativity Fast: Philip’s Fast

 There is a bit of a difference between the Nativity Fast and Lenten Fast, though both are considered a fasting period.
 The Lenten fast is a very solemn, mandatory fasting period with specific practices in abstinence from food and participation in Lenten services.
 During Lent the dominant theme is penitential and sorrowful as a reminder of Christ’s death for our sins.

 The Nativity Fast is about the mystery of the Incarnation of Our Lord and Savior Jesus Christ, and its relevance to our personal redemption and salvation.
 It is a plan of God that began long ago as we read in Old Testament Scripture the hopes and promises of a Messiah as foretold by the prophets.
+A plan for each and every one of us.

 In the New Testament, we see again, many examples of waiting and hopeful expectation, of disciplined patience expressed by Jesus himself, even exasperation over human misunderstanding of his message to others.
 Jesus emphatically reminds his own apostles and disciples of the importance of prayer and fasting.
 He teaches that these are the means to affect change, whether in self or others.